Rector of Streatham

 James Tattersall (1755) built a splendid house called The Shrubbery (opposite Shrubbery Road), which later became Streatham College for Girls.
 His two predecessors and immediate successor were all called Bullock, possibly three generations of the same family.
 Herbert Hill (1810) is remembered as the founder of St Leonardís School and his memorial slab can be seen near the pulpit.
 Our only aristocratic Rector was Lord Wriothesley Russell (1830), presumably a younger son of the Duke of Bedford.

-Whilst we wish Mandy a long stay in Streatham, she is unlikely to surpass the record of Canon John Richard Nichol, who was Rector from 1843 to 1904 and saw Streatham expand from a quiet Surrey village to a bustling suburb and his parish shrink as new churches were built.
+Our longest-serving incumbent was Canon John Richard Nichol, who was Rector from 1843 to 1904 and saw Streatham expand from a quiet Surrey village to a bustling suburb and his parish shrink as new churches were built.

 When Douglas Salmon arrived in 1931 someone painted a picture which used to hang in the church hall; entitled ďA fine catch for St Leonard!Ē, it depicts a man in a monkís habit landing an enormous fish.
-After him we are into the realm of living memory - Percy Hodges, Philip Morrel-Smith, Michael Hamilton Sharp (Rector at the time of the fire) and finally Canon Jeffry Wilcox, who retired in June 2006 after 24 years as Rector and was awarded the MBE for services to the local community.
+After him we are into the realm of living memory - Percy Hodges, Philip Morrel-Smith, Michael Hamilton Sharp (Rector at the time of the fire) and Canon Jeffry Wilcox, who retired in June 2006 after 24 years as Rector and was awarded the MBE for services to the local community.

 [The term Rector denotes a parish priest who possesses the freehold of the church and who, in the past, would have received an income in the form of tithes from the parish and would also have been responsible for maintaining the chancel, unlike a Vicar who was appointed to run the parish vicariously and paid a stipend.
 Of course the distinction is now largely historical, as is the second part of the title which recalls the days when the parish of St Leonardís and the village of Streatham were one and the same.]